StewTheBrew/StewTheBrew/README.md

 All the work done and all possible contributions would be most likely included into a module ready to be directly installed.
 These functions, along with others, have been condensed into an embryonic software that goes by the same name (GeoDS).
 Therefore, the possibility of combining all the contributions for the benefit of the same and, one day, giving it a birth is not excluded.

+All the functions and algorithms presented here are included in a manuscript entitled "New methods for semi-automatic characterization of discontinuity sets from 3D point clouds: the Iterative Pole Density Estimation and the Supervised Set Extraction" by Stefano Cardia from Earth and Environmental Sciences Department (Aldo Moro University, Bari, Italy), Biagio Palma and Francesco Langella from IdroGeo Srl and Mario Parise, also from Earth and Environmental Sciences Department (Aldo Moro University, Bari, Italy).